torrejonv/teranode/docs/architecture/architecture.md

 ### 4.3.
 Block Assembly Service

 The service is responsible for creating subtree and block templates for Miner Services to hash against.
-The Block Assembly will broadcast any newly created subtrees and blocks to the network.
+The Block Assembly will broadcast any newly created subtrees to the network.

 There are two distinct processes that the Block Assembly Service performs: